 The childbirth courses that I offer are designed to help you to elicit this relaxation response within the mind and body and encourage bonding with your baby, which has been scientifically shown to help protect you both from the rigors of birth.
 I proudly offer Hypnobirth: hypnosis assisted childbirth, Calm Birth: meditation-based childbirth and parenting preparation, and my own Birth Ease Method: guided relaxation focused childbirth education (a good option for those uncomfortable with the idea of hypnosis or the spiritual traditions of meditation, yet understand the importance of the relaxation response during pregnancy, birth, and parenting).
 Each of these methods provides tools and techniques that families can use for the rest of their lives.

 All my Birth Ease childbirth education courses are individual classes that are centered exclusively on you.
 This allows your childbirth class series of choice: Hypnobirth, Calm Birth, or The Birth Ease Method to be catered towards your unique needs, birthing plans, and schedule.
 This private class setting also allows us to address any increased stress, possible trauma, or concerns you may be experiencing during your pregnancy.
 This is something not possible in a group class setting.
 All my classes contain audio relaxation recordings, digital written materials, childbirth education videos, one-on-one virtual instruction, and a relaxation session via video chat.
-The instructional videos reflect the teaching style I have used to individually instruct hundreds of families for 18 years.
+The instructional videos reflect the teaching style I have used to individually instruct hundreds of families for over 18 years.

 DUE TO COVID-19, ONLY VIRTUAL CLASSES ARE CURRENTLY AVAILABLE